Killing of Mohammad Khdour

 On February 10, 2024, 17-year-old Palestinian-American Mohammad Ahmed Mohammad Khdour (محمد أحمد محمد خضور) was shot and killed by an Israeli gunman while driving with his cousin outside Biddu in the West Bank.
-According to news organizations, the killing was perpetrated by Israeli forces.
+According to the human rights organization Defence for Children International – Palestine (DCIP), the killing was perpetrated by Israeli forces.
 Khdour's killing came a month after the killing of another 17-year-old Palestinian-American named Tawfic Abdel Jabbar, making him the second American citizen killed in the West Bank since the beginning of the Gaza war.

 Khdour's early life

 Khdour, a United States citizen, was born in Hollywood, Florida, on October 12, 2006.
 He had resided in Biddu in the West Bank since the age of 2.

 Killing

 On February 10, 2024, Khdour was driving his brother's Chevrolet with his cousin on the hillsides of Biddu.
 Before the shooting, the two boys took photos of each other for social media and ate chocolate-covered waffles.
 While returning to the village, the two heard gunfire before Khdour was shot once in the head by a bullet through the car window.
 Khdour's cousin ran out of the vehicle to escape.
 According to Khdour's brother Hamed, the cousin said the shots had come from a white Mitsubishi with an Israeli license plate and that the car was on the other side of the security fence separating Israeli Territory from Biddu.

 Videos showed a group of men pulling Khdour's limp body out of his car through the shattered glass.
 He died hours later at 11 PM in a hospital in Ramallah and was buried in Biddu.